erickmerchant/handcraft/README.md

 #### node.prepend(...children)

 Like `append`, but for prepending children to a _node_.
 Each child can be a string, a DOM element, or a _node_.
 Children are initially prepended, but on update their position is maintained.
 Returns the _node_ for chaining.
-Though it's not necessary you may want to also import dom/_nodes.js, to reduce network waterfall.

 #### target.on(name, callback, options = {})